microsoft/MicrosoftDefenderForEndpoint-API-PowerShell/README.md

 description: "Repository for PowerShell scripts using MDATP public API"
 ---

-# MDATP PowerShell API samples
+# Microsoft Defender ATP PowerShell API samples

-Welcome to the repository for PowerShell scripts using MDATP public API!
+Welcome to the repository for PowerShell scripts using Microsoft Defender public API!
-This repository is a starting point for all MDATP users to share content and sample code in different languages that utilizes MDATP API to enhance and automate your security.
+This repository is a starting point for all Microsoft Defender's users to share content and sample PowerShell code that utilizes Microsoft Defender API to enhance and automate your security.

 Here are a few examples we published: